Hexenschaft/University-Study/OS/operations over logical functions/README.md

 Current implementation deals with logical expressions as computation graphs and performs some operations, such as:
 * Computation of truth table
+* Computation of index form for logical function
 * Computation of PCNF
 * Computation of PDNF
 * Minimization of PCNF